bdlucas1/diff3d/README.md

     diff3d lens-clamp-A.stl lens-clamp-B.stl

-The `diff3d` command may take up to about a minute to run the first time while it loads and compiles the supporting packages, but after that the startup time will be very quick.
+The first time you run the `diff3d` command it may take a little time to start while it loads and compiles the supporting packages, but after that the startup time will be very quick.

 You can drag the displayed object to rotate it, use the mouse wheel to zoom, and shift-drag to pan.